ysyk2021/creating-a-stress-reducing-environment-in-the-workplace/src/chapter-6-1.md

-# Techniques for Addressing Workload and Time Management

 In today's fast-paced and competitive work environment, managing workload and time effectively is essential to reduce stress and increase productivity.
 This chapter will explore various techniques that can help individuals address their workload and improve time management skills in the workplace.
 By implementing these strategies, employees can enhance their performance and maintain a healthy work-life balance.